Get all the latest data for Alicante

 What is driving property prices up or down in Alicante as of 2026?

-As of early 2026, the top three factors driving property prices in Alicante are strong international buyer demand, limited housing supply, and improved mortgage affordability following Euribor declines.
+As of 2026, the top three factors driving property prices in Alicante are foreign-buyer demand, lifestyle demand near the Mediterranean coast and limited supply in the best-located city districts.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Alicante here.